100 Notable alumni of

 -

-Sviatoslav Ivanovych "Slava" Vakarchuk is a Ukrainian musician, politician, public activist and soldier.
+Sviatoslav Ivanovych "Slava" Vakarchuk is a Ukrainian musician, politician, public activist, and soldier.
 He is the lead vocalist of Okean Elzy, a rock band in Ukraine.
-Vakarchuk is a former member of the Ukrainian parliament, and the founder of the Voice (in May 2019).
+Vakarchuk is a former People's Deputy of Ukraine, and the founder of the Voice (in May 2019).

 -